nisargabhaskar/3DSceneRec/README.md

-# 3DSceneRec - A Deeplearning model for scene genaration from 2D RGB images
+# 3DSceneRec - A model for scene genaration from 2D RGB images

 ## Description
 Project Title
-3DSceneRec - A Deeplearning model for scene genaration from 2D RGB images
+3DSceneRec - A model for scene genaration from 2D RGB images

 Build Status